martinspetlik/martinspetlik.github.io/_pages/teaching.md

 - Logical operations and Boolean algebra
 - Simplification of logical functions
 - Combinational and sequential logic circuits
-- Finite automata and state machines
+- Finite state machines
-- Processor organization and instruction sets
+- Processor and instruction sets
 - CISC and RISC processor architectures
 - Von Neumann and Harvard architectures
 - Memory elements, registers, and cache memory
 - Computer buses and communication types
-- Basic principles of neural network operation
+- Basic principles of neural networks

 ---

 ## Theory of Graphs
 **Seminars**

-This course introduces the mathematical foundations and algorithms related to graphs and networks, emphasizing practical problem-solving.
+This course introduces the mathematical foundations and algorithms related to graphs, emphasizing practical problem-solving.

 **Topics covered:**
 - Concepts and definitions of graphs